It is important to read this information to ensure your test day runs smoothly. The information below outlines the test centre experience.

-Candidates who present themselves to test are declaring themselves fit to sit the test.
+Candidates who present themselves to test are declaring themselves fit to take the test.

 If you are aware of anything that might affect your performance on the day, you should not sit the test.
 This applies even if you fall ill or experience issues on the day of your test.

-If you are not fit to sit your test, you must reschedule your appointment to a later date, even if this means losing the test fee.
+If you are not fit to test, you must reschedule your appointment to a later date, even if this means losing the test fee.

-Do not attend a Pearson VUE Test Centre if you have any symptoms of COVID-19 (coronavirus).
+Do not attend a Pearson VUE Test Centre if you have any symptoms of COVID-19.
 Follow current government guidelines and reschedule your test to a later date, after any mandatory self-isolation period.

 If you are concerned that illness, injury or personal circumstances means you will not be ‘fit to test’ throughout the 2021 test cycle, you should contact the UCAT Office for advice before sitting a test.

-If you choose to sit your test against this advice, UCAT will NOT take any action.
+If you choose to sit your test against this advice, UCAT will not accept this as a mitigating circumstance.

 Test centre check-in process